Koala research and advice

 We provide independent oversight and advice to the NSW Government on koala matters.

-The NSW Government requested us to deliver independent research to better understand how koalas respond to harvesting in state forests.
+The NSW Government asked us to deliver independent research to better understand how koalas respond to harvesting in state forests.
 The request is made under the NSW Koala Strategy (2021-26).

 This research will build on our previous koala research program and findings delivered between 2019-22.
 Research findings are explained below.
 The research will be funded under the NSW Koala Strategy by the Department of Climate Change, Energy, the Environment and Water over three years.